 Section 12: Play Directors

-A play director serving on the Governing Board shall be counted in determining whether a quorum is present, but shall be precluded from voting on any matter (as determined by at least three Governing Board members) which concerns, directly or indirectly, the play he/she is directing.
+A play director serving on the Governing Board shall be counted in determining whether a quorum is present, but shall be precluded from voting on any matter which concerns, directly or indirectly, the play they are directing.

 Section 13: Nominating Committee

 A nominating committee, appointed by the President, shall nominate at least one member for each upcoming vacancy on the Governing Board and present those nomination(s) at the annual meeting.
-Additional nominations may be made from the floor at the annual meeting.
-The nominating committee may not nominate one of its members, but a nominating committee member may be nominated from the floor.
+Members may nominate other candidates from the floor one month prior to the annual meeting.
+The nominating committee may not nominate one of its members, but a member may nominate a nominating committee member from the floor.

 ARTICLE IV: THE OFFICERS

-Section 1: The Officers
+Section 1: Officers

-The officers of the theatre shall be President, Vice-President, Secretary and Treasurer.
-These officers shall be elected by the Governing Board for a term of one year or until their successors are duly elected.
+The officers of the theater shall be President, Vice-President, Secretary and Treasurer.
+The Governing Board shall elect these officers for a term of one year or until their successors are duly elected.
 Only Board members may serve as officers.

 Section 2: President

-The President shall be the executive officer of the theatre.
-The President shall preside at all meetings of the members and Governing Board and
+The President shall be the executive officer of the theater.
+The President shall preside at all meetings of the members and Governing Board and:

-shall have general supervision of the affairs of the theatre,
+shall have general supervision of the affairs of the theater,

 shall sign contracts and other instruments of the corporation as authorized by these Bylaws and by the Governing Board,